‘Super Mario Bros. 35’ makes the classic platformer a battle royale

 Today (September 3) saw multiple Mario gaming announcements as a Nintendo Direct dropped to celebrate the popular character’s 35th anniversary.
 Other classic games in the franchise have also been given a revival, including Super Mario 3D World, which aims to give the Wii U game a new lease of life on the Nintendo Switch with brand new content.

-Mario Kart is also set to receive a unique new iteration, as the latest entry aims to blend R/C cars to create real-world tracks.
+Mario Kart is also set to receive a unique new iteration, as the latest entry blends R/C cars to create real-world tracks.
 Players will be able to play a physical version of the game from their own home as the game uses augmented reality to be controlled from the console.

 In other Nintendo related news, the company has introduced the ability for digital game pre-orders to be cancelled on the Switch system.
 Now, players will have up until seven days to cancel an upcoming game if they choose so.